timothepearce/laravel-time-series-docs/docs/quickstart.md

 ## Query your projection

-Thanks to Eloquent and Quasar, we can fluenlty query your projection and format them to obtain a time series:
+Thanks to Eloquent and Quasar, we can fluenlty query your projection and format it to obtain a time series:

 ```php
 use App\Models\Projections\UserProjection;